Fast offline decoding with local message-passing automata: Preliminaries

 \section{Preliminaries}

 In this preparatory section, we fix notation, introduce the general framework within which our decoders are defined, and discusses the types of noise models considered in this work.
-The discussion in this section will focus exclusively on synchronous decoders in discrete time; the extension to asynchronous Lindbladian decoders which operate in continuous time case will be given later in Sec.~\ref{sec:lind}.
+To streamline the presentation, the discussion in this section will make two simplifications.
+First, we will focus exclusively on synchronous decoders that operate in discrete time.
+The extension to asynchronous Lindbladian decoders which operate in continuous time case will be given later in sec.~\ref{sec:lind}.
+Second, we will explicitly adopt notation appropriate for the $D$-dimensional surface code.
+The generalization to arbitrary (potentially non-Abelian) topological codes is immediate, and will be deffered to sec.~\ref{ss:nonab}.

+As a final preliminary comment, we note that we will focus solely on correcting logical qubits whose logical operators are string-like, since it is errors associated with these logical sectors whose correction is hardest to accomplish in a local / parallelized way.
+If $D$ is large enough so that some of the logical operators are supported on submanifolds of dimension $d>1$, these logical sectors can easily be corrected locally using a variant of Toom's rule \cite{kubica2019cellular}, and we will consequently ignore such logical sectors in what follows.

 \ss{Automaton decoders} We begin by fixing notation.
-Our decoders are defined for topological stabilizer codes $\mcc$ built from qubits living on the links of a lattice $\L$, which we will usually take to be $\zz^D_L$ with periodic boundary conditions (all of our results also hold for open boundary conditions with minor modifications; the details are provided in App.~\ref{app:open}). $\L_l$ will denote the set of links in $\L$, and $B_\bfr^{(\sfp)}(\De)$ will denote the ball of radius $\De$ in $\L$ centered at a lattice point $\bfr$ defined with respect to the $\sfp$ norm (when the choice of $\sfp$ is not important, the superscript will be omitted).
-The stabilizers in $\mcc$ will be denoted by $g_\bfr$ (with $\L$ defined such that each lattice point hosts a single stabilizer).
+Our decoders are defined for codes built from qubits living on the links of a square lattice $\L$, which we will usually take to be $\zz^D_L$ with periodic boundary conditions (all of our results also hold for open boundary conditions with minor modifications; the details are provided in app.~\ref{app:open}). $\L_l$ will denote the set of links in $\L$, and $B_\bfr^{(\sfp)}(\De)$ will denote the ball of radius $\De$ in $\L$ centered at a lattice point $\bfr$ defined with respect to the $\sfp$ norm (when the choice of $\sfp$ is not important, the superscript will be omitted).
+The stabilizers which define the code space will be denoted by $g_\bfr$, with $\L$ defined such that each lattice point hosts a single stabilizer.
 A logical state will refer to a density matrix $\r_{\sf log}$ such that $\r_{\sf log} g_\bfr = g_\bfr \r_{\sf log} = \r_{\sf log} $ for all $\bfr$.
-While we will sometimes use more general notation, for simplicity we will ultimately always specify to the case of $\zt$ topological codes.

-Our decoders will only focus on correcting logical qubits whose logical operators are string-like, since it is errors associated with these logical sectors whose correction is hardest to accomplish in a local / parallelized way.
-If $D$ is large enough so that some of the logical operators are supported on submanifolds of dimension $d>1$, these logical sectors can easily be corrected locally using a variant of Toom's rule \cite{kubica2019cellular}, and we will as such ignore such logical sectors in what follows.

 Since our decoders operate by using autonomous processing and feedback rules, we will find it helpful to formally split the Hilbert space the decoder acts on into quantum and classical parts as $\mch = \mch_{\sf qu} \tp \mch_{\sf cl}$, where $\mch_{\sf qu} = \bot_{\bfl \in \L_l} \mch_{{\sf qu},\bfl}$ and $\mch_{\sf cl} = \bot_{\bfr\in\L} \mch_{{\sf cl},\bfr}$.
 We will find it helpful to introduce notation where \be \mch_{{\sf cl},\bfr} = {\sf span}\{\k{m_\bfr,\s_\bfr}\},\ee with $\s_\bfr \in \{\pm1\}$ a variable which will store the eigenvalue of $g_\bfr$.
 We will use boldface font to denote the collection of classical variables at all sites, so that $\bfm = (m_{\bfr_1},m_{\bfr_2},\dots)$ and likewise for $\bfsig$.
 If an operator $\mco$ either commutes or anti-commutes with every $g_\bfr$, so that $g_\bfr \mco = (-1)^{\s_{\mco,\bfr}} \mco g_{\bfr}$, its syndrome $\bfsig_\mco$ will be defined as the string $\bfsig_\mco = (\s_{\mco,\bfr_1},\s_{\mco,\bfr_2},\dots)$.
 Finally, we will use the notation $P_\bfs = \bot_{\bfl\in\L_l} X^{s_{1,\bfl}} Z^{s_{2,\bfl}}$ to denote a Pauli operator labeled by the string $\bfs \in \zt\times\zt^{|\L_l|}$.